Baby First Aid Kits: What You Need In Yours

 1) Emergency Contact Card

-Leaving baby with people you trust is a big concern for any parent.
-But it’s equally important that those trusted adults have the info they need in the case of an emergency.
+Leaving your baby with people you trust is a big concern for any parent.
+But it’s equally important that those trusted adults have all the info they need in the case of an emergency.

 Write down emergency contact information, such as your phone number, the doctor’s contact information, the phone number for emergency services, and contact information for another trusted friend.
 Include this card in the first aid kit so it’s easy to find when needed.